SafeDPO: A Simple Approach to Direct Preference Optimization with Enhanced Safety: Further GPT-based Evaluation Using Various Templates

 \subsection{GPT-4 Evaluations for other generated responses}

-We evaluate the last two examples from \citet{huang2024mocan} using the templates from Appendix \ref{app:gpt4_prompt} (referred to as \textbf{S\textsubscript{SafeDPO}}) and Appendix K of \citet{huang2024mocan} (referred to as \textbf{S\textsubscript{MoCAN}}).
-Additionally, for each prompt, we include a generated answer from the model fine-tuned using the SafeDPO algorithm.
-For each template, we evaluate helpfulness and harmlessness scores and report them as (helpfulness, harmlessness).
+We further evaluate the last two examples from \citet{huang2024mocan} using GPT-4 under Template T1 (Appendix~\ref{app:gpt4_prompt}) and Template T3 (Appendix K of \citet{huang2024mocan}).
+For each prompt, we additionally include a response generated by the SafeDPO fine-tuned model.
+For both templates, we report scores in the format (helpfulness, harmlessness).